 Cover Up Your Webcam

-Mark Zuckerberg (Facebook CEO), James Comey (FBI boss) and Kanye West are a few examples of important and famous people who stop unwanted snoops by simply physically covering up their webcam with tape.
+Mark Zuckerberg (Facebook CEO), James Comey (FBI boss), and Kanye West are a few examples of important and famous people who stop unwanted snoops by simply physically covering up their webcam with tape.

 As you can see in the image (look carefully), Mark Zuckerberg physically covered both his webcam and microphone with tape.
-Mark Zuckerberg seems to use black tape for the microphone and tiny piece of white tape for the webcam.
+Mark Zuckerberg seems to use black tape for the microphone and a tiny piece of white tape for the webcam.

-If you choose to implement the same tactic as the previously-mentioned gentlemen, make sure to test if the cover is effective.
+If you choose to implement the same tactic as the previously mentioned gentlemen, make sure to test if the cover is effective.
 Simply set up a Skype call test or, for Macbooks, start FaceTime in order to determine whether you can still see yourself.
 The tape should block out everything.